An experiment with truth

 As the stand-off between Dr KC and the government is only too recent, the particulars do not bear repeating here.
 It ultimately boiled down to providing much-needed quality services to the people of Nepal, and at an affordable cost.
 The commercialisation of medical education is only a symptom of the government’s failure in this regard, for I do not suppose anyone would have any objections to some rich parents forking out millions to businesses to train their children to become doctors, as long as our public health infrastructure was properly provisioned and functioning.

-In the years since the demise of the Rana regime in 1951, we have made steady progress in health.
+Positions to fill In the years since the demise of the Rana regime in 1951, we have made steady progress in health.
 According to Dr Hemang Dixit’s Quest for Life, life expectancy then was just 28 years and a quarter of all infants died.
 There were only 625 hospital beds in 33 hospitals spread across the country, which, of course, had less to do with providing services to the people and more with keeping the rulers posted in various parts of the country in good health.
 We had 24 dispensaries, and the entire health staff consisted of around 50 doctors supported by a now-extinct category of health workers called compounders.

 The public health infrastructure is certainly much better now, not to mention complemented strongly by the private sector.
 Basic health services have become free since 2007 and that has increased access in the rural areas.
 It is in staffing that our government has failed miserably, especially in the remote parts of the country.
 First off, political parties pose grave problems in the smooth implementation of existing guidelines on transfers and posting.
 Transfers depend on which party controls the ministry at any given time and are often determined by the clout of trade unions, all of which are affiliated with one party or the other.
 A study by the London-based Overseas Development Institute counted up to 16 trade unions in the health sector but there could be more.